Hazardous work - Alasivu

 Not all work may be assigned to young workers

 Some job duties are considered so hazardous or harmful that there are restrictions on assigning young workers to perform them.
-There are also job duties to which young workers may never be assigned.

 Young workers aged under 16 must not be assigned to perform hazardous work.
 Work is considered hazardous for a young worker if it is such that in it a young worker himself/herself or, through his/her job duties, another person may be at particular risk of an accident or loss of health.
 The employer must consult the occupational health care service in evaluating health hazards for young workers caused by the work itself and working circumstances in especially harmful and hazardous work.

 Types of work restricted from young workers are defined by decree